 |Infant to age 21||$5,000 to $50,000 (whole life insurance)|

 $5,000 to $500,000 (whole life insurance)

-or $5,000 to $50,000 (whole life insurance)
+$5,000 to $50,000 (whole life insurance)

 The price you pay for the convenience of getting approved for life insurance with no medical exam can vary.
 In some cases, it could be just a couple dollars more per month.
 In a worst-case scenario, you’re looking at a 30-40% increase.

-See below for an example comparison of $100,000 20-year term policies.
+See below for example comparisons of 20-year term policies.

 There is a wide variety of no-exam life insurance policies, so even in skipping the medical tests and appointments, you still have several options to choose from.